 - Take your time to look at the curriculum.
-Watch the previews of the course that interests you to give you a sense of the instructor's teaching style.
+Watch the course previews that interest you to give you a sense of the instructor's teaching style.

 - Take a look at how many students enroll in the course, the course ratings, and the instructors.
 These would be the indications of how good the course is.

-You can find plenty of tutorials and crash courses on YouTube, especially if you want to get a quick pick-up on a topic.
+You can find plenty of tutorials and crash courses on YouTube, especially if you want a quick pick-up on a topic.

 A few front-end developers' channels that I follow: